CyVerse-learning-materials/SciApps_guide/step4.rst

   3. Click the 'Association' link to load the Association Workflow

      ..
 Note::
        The app forms are loaded in the main panel, and analysis history is loaded in the right panel.
-To view workflow diagram, scroll down the main panel and click the 'Show Diagram' button
+To view the workflow diagram, scroll down the main panel and click the 'Show Diagram' button

        |association_workflow|